Leptis Magna: Roman Empire

 Leptis Magna remained as such until the reign of the Roman emperor Tiberius, when the city and the surrounding area were formally incorporated into the empire as part of the province of Africa.
 It soon became one of the leading cities of Roman Africa and a major trading post.
 The city grew rapidly under Roman administration.
 During the reign of Nero, an amphitheater was constructed.
 The settlement was elevated to municipium in AD 64 or 65 and to colonia under Trajan.
 The first known bishop of Leptis Magna was a certain priest called Victor who became pope in 189.

 Leptis achieved its greatest prominence beginning in AD 193, as the hometown of emperor Septimius Severus.
-Septimius favored his hometown above all other provincial cities, and the buildings and wealth he lavished on it made Leptis Magna the third-most important city in Africa, rivaling Carthage and Alexandria.
-In AD 205, he and the imperial family visited the city and bestowed great honors.
-Among the changes that Severus introduced were the creation of a magnificent new forum and the rebuilding of the docks.
-The natural harbor had a tendency to silt up, but the Severan changes made this worse, and the eastern wharves are extremely well preserved, since they were scarcely used.
+Severus came from a distinguished, wealthy family of equestrian rank in the city.
+His grandfather was a prominent local magistrate in Leptis Magna, which was elevated to colony status under Emperor Trajan.
+Even after becoming emperor, Severus's own family would continue to inhabit the city.
+Severus favored his hometown above all other provincial cities, investing in its development, both through the consolidation of its borders, with the expansion of the Limes Tripolitanus towards Garama, and by promoting its urban regeneration, establishing the city as the third largest port in the Mediterranean during the third century.
+In 205 AD, he and the imperial family visited the city and bestowed great honors.
+Among the changes that Severus introduced were the creation of a magnificent new forum, the construction of a massive basilica and the rebuilding of the docks.
+Severus also granted the ius Italicum, and the inhabitants of the city also became known as Septimiani in his honor.
+During the early 3rd century AD, the city was in its period of greatest splendor, reaching a population of about 100,000 inhabitants at its height.

 Leptis prospered through trans-Saharan trade in various valuable goods, including ivory, wild animals for the gladiatorial arena, gold dust, carbuncle, precious woods like ebony, and ostrich feathers.

 Leptis overextended itself during this period.
 During the Crisis of the 3rd Century, when trade declined precipitously, Leptis Magna's importance also fell into a decline, and by the middle of the 4th century, even before it was completely devastated by the 365 tsunami, large parts of the city had been abandoned.
 Ammianus Marcellinus recounts that the crisis was worsened by a corrupt Roman governor named Romanus, who demanded bribes to protect the city during a major tribal raid.
 The ruined city could not pay these and complained to the emperor Valentinian I. Romanus then bribed people at court and arranged for the Leptan envoys to be punished "for bringing false accusations".
 It enjoyed a minor renaissance beginning in the reign of the emperor Theodosius I.